 Problem 1: Depleting Sources of Phosphorus

-Recent research indicates that the entire world supply and production of phosphorus will peak over the next 30 to 50 years.
-When this occurs, we could begin seeing the impact on global food production as fertilizer supplies cannot keep up with population growth.
-In the worst case, wars and famine are likely to occur if new sources of phosphorus or recycling methods are not found.
+Recent research indicates that the entire world supply and production of readily-mineable phosphorus could peak over the next 30 to 50 years.
+When this occurs, we could begin seeing an impact on global food production as fertilizer supplies cannot keep up with population growth, at least not without developing the means to mine phosphorus from the ocean floor.
+In the worst case, wars and famine could result if new sources of phosphorus or recycling methods are not found.
 Phosphate mining for the production of fertilizers and other food and industrial uses has been in existence for over 100 years, and each year the demand increases as the population continues to grow.

 Problem 2: Eutrophication

-Increased use of fertilizer and increased consumption of phosphates create an imbalance in nature, as these phosphates eventually end up in our surface water bodies.
-Excess phosphates of fertilized agricultural crops eventually run off into our streams in rainwater.
+Increased use of fertilizer and increased consumption of phosphates and nitrates create an imbalance in nature, as these nutrients eventually end up in our surface water bodies.
+Excess nutrients from fertilized agricultural crops eventually run off into our streams in rainwater.
 Additionally, accumulated animal waste from poultry and livestock runs into streams as well.
-All of the food we eat contains phosphates.
+All of the food we eat contains phosphates and nitrates.
 The body will retain what is needed, and the excess is excreted through our body waste.
-When phosphates come in contact with water, they become soluble, making it very difficult and expensive to remove by wastewater treatment systems.
+When these nutrients come in contact with water, they become soluble, making it very difficult and expensive to remove by wastewater treatment systems.
 As such, they eventually become discharged into our streams and rivers along with the treated wastewater discharge.
 The excess nutrients cause excessive algae and phytoplankton growth, resulting in a condition known as eutrophication.